-From AO-12 onwards no public CXB/Earth observations are foreseen.
-Following IUG recommendation in November 2013, interested scientists are invited to submit specific proposals in response to this AO call for observing time proposals.
-Due to the available manpower, only up to two such campaigns may be accommodated during a year.
-The data rights policy as outlined in Section 1.6 (and Section 5) will apply to any newly accepted proposals for CXB/Earth observations.
+Currently, no public CXB/Earth observations are foreseen.
+Following IUG recommendation in November 2013, scientists interested in continuing these observations should submit specific proposals in response to this AO call for observing time proposals.
+Although past experience has demonstrated the technical feasibility of such observations, due to the available manpower, only up to two such campaigns may be accommodated during a year (i.e., one AO), on a best-effort basis.
+The data rights policy as outlined in Section 1.5 (and Section 5) will apply to any newly accepted proposals for CXB/Earth observations.

-1.10 Joint INTEGRAL with Swift or XMM-Newton observations
+1.10 Joint INTEGRAL with NuSTAR, Swift, or XMM-Newton observations

-ESA continues to provide the opportunity to propose for coordinated observations with XMM-Newton and/or NASA's Swift satellite.
-A total of 300 ks of XMM-Newton observing time and a total of 150 ks of Swift observing time is available for these coordinated observations.
-All Swift data are public.
-For more detailed information, see Sections 4.1.7 and 4.1.8.
+ESA continues to provide the opportunity to propose for coordinated observations, such as with ESA's XMM-Newton (Section 4.1.8) and NASA's Swift (Section 4.1.9) satellites.
+New is the possibility to ask for time with NASA's NuSTAR satellite.
+A total of 100 ks of NuSTAR observing time is available for these coordinated observations; see 4.1.10 for details.